JoshuaO956/Sailbot_RUDR/README.md

 - Motor Speed: We initially planned to use a non-inverting amplifier to scale the STM32’s 0–3.3 V DAC output up to 5 V. However, testing showed that a full 3.3 V signal already saturated the motor controller’s speed input.
 As a result, we opted for a voltage follower instead, preserving signal integrity without unnecessary gain.
 - Motor Direction: A comparator circuit generates the required 0/5 V digital signal for direction control.
 A GPIO pin on the STM32 sets the desired direction (high or low), which is fed into an LM311 comparator.
 The LM311 compares the 3.3 V input against a fixed reference using a 5 V supply.
 Its open-collector output, pulled up to 5 V, cleanly shifts the logic level to meet the motor controller’s 5 V requirement.

+#### Motor Control Schematic

+This schematic shows the analog and digital signal conditioning circuits used to interface the STM32 with the motor controller.
+It includes the DAC scaling stage and the comparator used to drive the direction pin.

 <p align="center">
   <img width="574" alt="Motor_Schematic" src="https://github.com/user-attachments/assets/453c6d5b-dc5c-494b-9a7c-b075dcc98294" />
 </p>

+#### Encoder Interface Schematic

+This schematic captures the UART-based interface with the absolute encoder using an RS-485 transceiver for noise resilience and protocol compatibility with MODBUS.

 <p align="center">
   <img width="541" alt="Encoder_Schematic" src="https://github.com/user-attachments/assets/014afe0d-5d83-40bb-973f-6bd3780a1d69" />
 </p>

+#### RUDR Control PCB Layout

+The completed PCB layout for the rudder control board ("RUDR") integrates motor drive circuitry, encoder interface, and CAN transceivers into a compact design suitable for mounting within the boat.

 <p align="center">
   <img width="449" alt="RUDR_PCB" src="https://github.com/user-attachments/assets/957852b4-f12a-496d-b785-04155c8a6157" />